knowit/kubernetes-workshop/docs/_docs/workshop/07-label.md

 ## Task 1
 Deploy the Pod from the previous section again.
 Edit the pod using `kubectl`, and change the label.
 Verify by using the flag `--show-labels`.
-Alternatively you can change the yaml file befire redeploying.
+Alternatively you can change the yaml file before redeploying.
 Try both ways !

 <details>
  <summary>Solution</summary>